dantheman4700/scope_doc_gen/README.md

    - Meeting transcripts
    - Email threads
    - Requirements documents
 - Any relevant project materials
+- Images (PNG, JPG, TIFF, WebP).
+These are uploaded directly so Claude can inspect them, while summaries log a placeholder.
+- PDFs.
+Files up to 32 MB and 100 pages are uploaded natively; larger or scanned files fall back to text extraction and OCR.
    - **(Optional but Recommended)** An `instructions.txt` file.
 This file can be used to provide specific instructions, context, or key details that you want the AI to pay close attention to.
 For example, you could specify the client's name, project goals, or any "out of scope" items.
 This helps guide the AI and improves the quality of the generated document.

 2. **Run the generator**: